tymyrddin/purple/source/docs/admin-surface/strategy.md

 cases, [Radarstation Herwijnen](https://green.tymyrddin.dev/docs/threat-models/infrastructure-aggregation/herwijnen/), [Maintenance tender for secured network rooms](https://green.tymyrddin.dev/docs/threat-models/infrastructure-aggregation/netwerkruimtes/), [Defensie Pijpleiding Organisatie (DPO) fuel pipeline](https://green.tymyrddin.dev/docs/threat-models/infrastructure-aggregation/dpo/) and the [proof-of-concept design SOS](https://green.tymyrddin.dev/docs/threat-models/infrastructure-aggregation/sos/), all point at the same finding.
 None concerns leaked information.
 None concerns intrusion.
-Each is a record of how routine, individually justified publication, when read collectively, reduces uncertainty about critical infrastructure to a degree the publishers did not intend.
+Each is a record of how routine, individually justified publication, when read collectively, reduces uncertainty about critical infrastructure further than the publishers appear to have intended.

-No document on those pages is sensitive in the classical sense.
+No information on those pages is sensitive in the classical sense.
 Each public source existed for legitimate reasons: legal transparency, environmental and water management regulation, infrastructure coordination, public accountability.
 Read together they identify operationally important nodes, expose dependency chains and constraints, and allow partial reconstruction of system behaviour from public data alone.

-In security terms the problem space shifts from an unknown structure to a partially modelled operational system.
-That is what does the work, because it lowers the cost of finding the places where resilience depends on assumption rather than redundancy.
-The shift is a structural effect of distributed publication, legitimate transparency requirements, geospatially structured datasets, and a near-complete absence of aggregation awareness across domains.
+In security terms, the target stops being opaque.
+It becomes a system that can be partly modelled from public data, which lowers the cost of finding where resilience rests on assumption rather than redundancy.
+The shift appears to be
+structural: distributed publication, legitimate transparency requirements, geospatially structured datasets, and a widespread absence of aggregation awareness across domains.
 Each layer is rational on its own.
 Together they form something more legible than any layer intended.

 ## Policy gap

 A dependencies classification guide, naming which categories of routine public data carry aggregation risk for sensitive sites, does not appear to exist.
 It is unclear whether one is in development.
+Political discussion of it is scarce, save a single article in the NRC.
+The article follows an ex-military technician who pieces together vulnerabilities in Dutch defence infrastructure simply by combining publicly available information.
+Not hacking.
+Not breaching.
+Just looking.
+Correlating.
+Thinking operationally.
+Common sense.

-Existing classification machinery treats individual documents as the unit of decision; aggregation across documents is not on its checklist.
+Existing classification machinery seems to treat individual documents as the unit of decision; aggregation across documents is not on its checklist.
 Closing the gap is partly a writing exercise (what would such a guide actually say?) and partly an institutional one (whose remit is it?).
-Both are genuinely hard.
+Both are genuinely hard questions to find answers for.
 Neither is being done at the depth the cases suggest is needed.

 ## Framework gap

-Standard security frameworks focus on internal IT and physical perimeters.
-They do not cover correlated public-data exposure, because the risk does not present at the perimeter.
+Standard security frameworks tend to focus on internal IT and physical perimeters.
+They rarely cover correlated public-data exposure, because the risk does not present at the perimeter.
 It presents in the publication choices of organisations that may not consider themselves part of the security stack at all: planning offices, water boards, procurement aggregators.